fbpic/fbpic/docs/source/install/install_juwels.rst

     from mpi4py import MPI
     MPI.Get_library_version()

-Please note that this might not work on the login node if mpi4py is built against MVAPICH2.
-You need to allocate a GPU node (see below) and then open an interactive python shell on the GPU node via ``srun --pty python``.
-Then you can import the mpi4py MPI module as shown above and check that the library version is correct.

 Note that sometimes it is also required that you add the Anaconda folders to your ``PATH`` and ``PYTHONPATH`` environment variables after the